 Sonja Tobey, Pastor

-Laci Young, Director of Family Ministries
+Martha Bennett, Director of Youth & Family Ministries

-Sharon Jackson, Assistant Director of Early Childhood
+Sharon Jackson, Director of Children & Family Ministries

 Parents must check in their children each time you bring them to an activity.
 If you pre-register, you can simply scan the QR code to get into the system at check in table.
 If you have difficulty checking in your children, please ask one of the staff to help you.